jdguggs10/sports-platform/workers/sports-proxy/README.md

 # Sports Proxy - OpenAI Responses API Orchestrator

+# Note: this project is still in active development and has no users at this time!

 🚀 **Version 3.0 - Production Ready with Multi-Sport Support!**

 The central orchestrator for Sports Platform v3, providing native OpenAI Responses API integration with intelligent sport-scoped routing. **All tests passing ✅**